NicolasLM/spinach/doc/index.rst

 Distinctive features:

-- Threads first, workers are lightweight
+- At-least-once or at-most-once delivery per task
-- Explicit, very little black magic that can bite you
+- Periodic tasks without an additional process
-- Modern code in Python 3 and Lua
+- Scheduling of tasks in batch
-- Workers are embeddable in regular processes for easy testing
+- Embeddable workers for easier testing
-- See :ref:`Design choices <design>` for more details
+- Python 3, threaded, explicit... see :ref:`design choices <design>` for more details

 Installation::